iterative/dvc.org/content/docs/studio/get-started.md

    - **Delta mode:** Change the displayed values to be differentials over the values in the first row

 You can connect to additional repositories and add more views as needed.
-In the next section, we will show you how you can do this.
+You can find out how to do this in the next section.